pyodide/pyodide-pack/README.md

    `)

    for (const path of {{ so_files }}) {
-     pyodide._module.API.tests.loadDynlib(path, true);
+     await pyodide._module.API.tests.loadDynlib(path, true);
    }
    ```
-   (TODO: ship the list of .so files to pre-load in the zip and add a Pyodide utils
+   (TODO: *ship the list of .so files to pre-load in the zip and add a Pyodide utils
-    function to make this easier)
+    function to make this easier*)

 ## Implementation